cotype/build-client/README.md

 ## Configuration

+The tool looks for a `client.config.js` in the provided dest folder or any of its parents when being used via cli.

+### Joining

 Requests to the cotype REST api can specify if they want to _join_ data of referenced contents (rather than just returning their IDs and links).

 For each endpoint we can fine-tune which data should be joined: